sunchain-fr/Ansible-Fabric-Starter/README.md

 * **zookeeper** - node will run a zookeeper instance for kafka-cluser (optional)
 * **root_peer** - node will be used to create all channels and instantiate chaincode for the whole network (one role per network)
 * **peer** - node will peer and api container for specified organization.
 * **explorer** - node will serve Hyperledger Blockchain explorer, served port and explorer version configurable in 'group_vars/all.yml'.
-Note, that only node with `root_peer` and `root_orderer` role can serve blockchain explorer.

 #### Known issues